schmouk/PyRandLib/README.md

 to get an HTML version of the report, to be displayed by double-clicking on file `<path to your PyRandLib directory>/Python3.13/htmlcov/index.html`.
 This file will automatically open itself in your favorite web browser.
 Click on any not fully covered file to get a whole view of their code with highlighted missed statements (there should be none).

+### Expected results
+In each of the subdirectories `Python3.xx` a text file `tests-cov.txt` contains a screen copy of the expected results.

 ## Randomness evaluation
 In [1], every known PRNG at the time of the editing has been tested according to three different sets of tests: